dojobo/marc21r/README.md

 #> 2 The White House [computer file].
 Washington, D.C. : White Hou… Title …
 #> # … with abbreviated variable name ¹​t500_general_note
 ```

+## Current status

+This project is alpha/experimental.
+It “works” as a proof of concept
+with one or two example files, but I expect there are gaps.
+Post
+problems you encounter or feature requests on the
+[Issues](https://github.com/dojobo/marc21r/issues) page.
+I am also happy
+to accept pull requests!